 A surprising amount of research has gone into testing the validity of the “5-second rule.”
-Without further ado, know that the food you drop on the floor is instantly contaminated with bacteria.
-It doesn’t matter what the surface is – tile, wood, or carpet.
-The only difference is how much the dropped food item is contaminated, depending on the amount of moisture involved and the texture of the surface.
+However, the findings are that any food you drop on the floor is instantly contaminated with bacteria.
+The surface doesn't matter – tile, wood, or carpet.
+The only difference is how much the dropped food item is contaminated, depending on the surface texture and the amount of moisture involved.
 A 2006 study determined that Salmonella bacteria remained active for 28 days on a dry surface.

 The 5-second rule (also known as the 3-second or 10-second rule) is probably one of the most popular and prevalent kitchen myths.
 However, here are six other unsanitary kitchen habits that can lead to food-borne illness.

 1. Myth: Using a wet sponge or cloth for clean-up is perfectly safe.

 Fact: Wiping with a sponge or cloth usually spreads more germs than it picks up.
 The only time you should use a sponge or rag for cleanup is if it is brand new or very well cleaned.
 Use one cloth per food preparing session.
 Have a separate cloth just for wiping off your hands.
 Sponges can be sanitized in the dishwasher or by placing them (moist) in the microwave for 30 seconds.